gestation crate free

 A gestation crate is a metal stall where sows (pregnant pigs) are kept throughout their pregnancies.
 These crates are 7 feet long by 2 feet wide (14 square feet).

 While pigs raised for meat are housed in open pens, industry practice has been to confine sows in gestation crates for their entire reproductive lives.
 At Greenfield Natural Meat Co., we challenged ourselves to do better and have invested in research and significant barn redesign to convert all our sows to open sow housing, and are proud to announce that we are now Gestation Crate Free!

 TAKE A LOOK INSIDE OUR GESTATION

 The majority of the industry in Canada applies this conventional system for their breeding practices.

 - Has limited interaction with caregivers

-- Is more prone to injury due to lack of movement
+- May experience injuries due to lack of movement

 In loose sow housing, a sow:

-- Is still housed in stalls during their nursing & breeding stages for safety of the animals and caregivers
+- Is still housed in stalls during their nursing and breeding stages for safety of the animals and caregivers

 Also referred to as Advanced Open Sow Housing, our Greenfield approach significantly reduces the time a sow spends in breeding stalls and provides 100% open housing during pregnancy.
 The sows are free to roam, feed and socialize with the other animals.